Point Isabel Regional Shoreline: PIDO

-Point Isabel Dog Owners and Friends (PIDO) is a 501(c)(3) nonprofit organization with approximately 6,000 members.
-PIDO was founded in 1985 when Point Isabel was made on-leash-only and by 1987 successfully negotiated off-leash, multi-use status for Point Isabel again.
-PIDO has worked for more than 30 years to raise funds for park maintenance, educate park users, and keep the park clean and safe.
+Point Isabel Dog Owners and Friends (PIDO) is a 501(c)(3) nonprofit organization with approximately 7,500 members as of 2024.
+It is all-volunteer.
+It was founded in 1985 when Point Isabel was made on-leash-only and by 1987 successfully negotiated off-leash, multi-use status for Point Isabel again.
+PIDO has worked since then to raise funds for poop bags and park maintenance, educate park users, and help keep the park clean, safe, and off-leash.
 (Point Isabel has been noted in the media for its safety, lack of vandalism, and cleanliness.)
 When off-leash access to North Point Isabel was in jeopardy during the creation of what is now McLaughlin Eastshore State Park in 2002, PIDO collected 20,000 signatures to preserve multi-use recreation.
-When the City of Richmond planned to rezone the Point Isabel promontory some years later to allow a Kohl's department store on Rydin Road and fast-food restaurants, PIDO joined forces with neighborhood groups and environmentalists to preserve and protect the area.
+When the City of Richmond planned to rezone the Point Isabel promontory in 2008 to allow a Kohl's department store and fast-food restaurants, PIDO joined forces with neighborhood groups and environmentalists to preserve and protect the area.

+As park usage has grown exponentially over the years, PIDO has remained an important voice for off-leash recreation at Point Isabel although an ever-smaller percentage of total visitors.
+(There may be as many as 1.5 million park user visits to Point Isabel each year, according to EBRPD estimates.
+The largest Facebook group dedicated to recreation at Point Isabel, Point Isabel Friends, has nearly 4,000 members.)

-PIDO assists the EBRPD in funding poop bags and promotes their use to visitors.
-(Self-policing by park-goers and PIDO members has been credited with making the park dog waste-free.)
-PIDO maintains two bulletin boards at Point Isabel; two others are dedicated to the use of the EBRPD.
-PIDO sponsors annual Canine Good Citizen testing and accreditation for dogs; holds regular park cleaning and weed-pulling events; in 2015 held an Easter egg hunt for the first time for dog-friendly kids and kid-friendly dogs; and every year hosts a popular dog costume contest and parade called "Barktoberfest" around Halloween.
-PIDO helps educate park-goers via The PIDO Pointer, a newsletter published three times a year and distributed to all members as well as being available on the bulletin boards at Point Isabel.
+PIDO sends an annual contribution to EBRPD every year to help fund poop bags.
+It maintains two bulletin boards at the park.
+It sponsors occasional Canine Good Citizen testing and accreditation for dogs; holds regular park cleaning and weed-pulling events; occasional Off-leash Skills 101 one-off sessions with a professional trainer (free but spaces are limited); and a popular dog costume contest and parade called "Barktoberfest" around Halloween.
+It educates park-goers via a periodic e-newsletter; its bulletin boards; and The PIDO Pointer, a newsletter published three times a year and mailed or e-mailed to members as well as being available online and free on the bulletin boards at Point Isabel.

+PIDO is supported almost entirely by lifetime membership fees and charitable donations, which cover or even exceed its costs.
+In recent years, PIDO appears to have struggled to recruit and retain board members and volunteers.

+PIDO has been an important voice in support of off-leash recreation around the Bay Area, lending its support to causes from Golden Gate National Recreation Area to Cesar Chavez Park in Berkeley.
+In recent years it has shifted away from activism toward more traditional "dog club" activities such as events and dog training.